Wilfred/difftastic/manual/src/glossary.md

 punctuation (e.g. `begin` and `end`) and may be empty strings (e.g. infix syntax converted to difftastic's syntax tree).

+**Hunk**: A group of lines displayed together in the diff output.
+Increasing the number of context lines increases the size of the hunk.

 **LHS**: Left-hand side.
 Difftastic compares two items, and LHS refers to the first item.
 See also 'RHS'.